 Antidoping controls were implemented during the past Triple Crown in Argentina for the first time ever.
-But what does this change implies?
-Up to date, polo was the only equestrian sport that didn’t include antidoping tests within the rules.
+But what does this change imply?
+Up to date, polo was the only equestrian sport that didn’t include antidoping tests in its rules.

 Argentine polo is the best in the world, and so are the horses.
 However, some rules related with the care and welfare of the horses were more flexible.
-So, Argentina has been left behind from the implementation of these controls in the last years, although working on the idea to include these controls in the competition.
-PoloLine spoke to Inés Morikawa, a veterinarian of the Argentine Polo Pony Breeders Association to explain more about this important issue.
+So, Argentina has been left behind from the implementation of these controls in the last years.
+But in the past years, it was decided to include these controls in competitive polo.
+On that effect, PoloLine spoke to Inés Morikawa, a veterinarian of the Argentine Polo Pony Breeders Association, to explain more about this important issue.

 How is the procedure of the antidoping control?